For fewer than 25 employees

 Security Rule Examples:

-- Designate a security officer who is responsible for HIPAA compliance
+- Designate a security officer who is responsible for compliance

 - Create policies and procedures that explain proper use of workstations and electronic media